Dick Cheney Fast Facts

 1995 - Becomes chairman and CEO of Halliburton, an engineering and construction company for the petroleum industry.

 March 2000 - Asked by George W. Bush to be his running mate.
-He declines, instead accepting a position vetting potential vice presidential candidates.
+Cheney declines, instead accepting a position vetting potential vice presidential candidates.
 He accepts in July when Bush asks again.

 November 22, 2000 - Cheney checks himself into a hospital with chest pains.
-Doctors say he had a mild heart attack, and insert a stent to open an artery.
+Doctors say he had a mild heart attack and insert a stent to open an artery.

-December 12, 2000 - The U. S. Supreme Court reverses a Florida Supreme Court's decision ordering a statewide recount of thousands of questionable ballots - effectively ceding Florida's 25 electoral votes and the presidency to George W. Bush and vice presidency to Dick Cheney by a five to four deciding decision exactly five weeks after Election Day.
+December 12, 2000 - The US Supreme Court reverses a Florida Supreme Court decision ordering a recount of thousands of votes - effectively ceding the presidency to Bush and Cheney.

 2001-2009 - Serves as vice president of the United States.